uprtcl/spec/Readme.md

 - Like GIT repositories, it can have multiple “perspectives”: forks and mutations created and evolved by anyone, on any platform.

-- Like Linked-Data, it can be reused, rendered and interacted with on different apps and platforms.
+- It can be reused, rendered and interacted with on different apps and platforms.

 Read more about our implementation of the protocol in our [documentation site](https://uprtcl.github.io/).